jpcaico/de-docker-kubernetes/kubernetes/kafka/Cluster_Config.md

 - Deploy a Kafka cluster with two brokers and one Zookeeper node.
 It has both internal and external listeners on port 9092 and 29092 respectively.
-- The external listener is configured as the nodeport type so that the associating service can be accessed from the host machine.
+- The external listener is configured as the loadbalancer type so that the associating service can be accessed from the host machine.
 - Cluster is configured to allow automatic creation of topics (auto.create.topics.enable: “true”) and the default number of partition is set to 3 (num.partitions: 3).

 > **Internal Listener (port: 9092)**: This is used for communication within the Kubernetes cluster, where different parts of your system can talk to Kafka.
-> **External Listener (port: 29092)**: This is set up as a NodePort, which allows your Kafka cluster to be accessed from outside the Kubernetes cluster (like from your laptop or another machine).
+> **External Listener (port: 29092)**: This is set up as a loadbalancer, which allows your Kafka cluster to be accessed from outside the Kubernetes cluster (like from your laptop or another machine).
 This is useful when you need to send or receive data from Kafka while working on your local machine.

 Run